All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Does semaglutide directly damage bones?

-No. There is no evidence that semaglutide has a direct toxic effect on bone tissue.
+No. There's no evidence that semaglutide has a direct toxic effect on bone tissue.
 Preclinical studies actually suggest that GLP-1 receptor activation may promote bone formation and inhibit resorption.
 The observed BMD changes in clinical trials are attributable to weight loss-related mechanical unloading, not to a direct drug effect on bone cells.

 Will my bones recover if I stop semaglutide and regain weight?